 Campus for Contemporary Art & Culture

-Since it's opening in 1985, Chelouche Gallery has positioned itself as one of the most prominent and leading galleries in Israel.
+Since it's opening Chelouche Gallery has positioned itself as one of the most prominent and leading galleries in Israel.
 Keeping its primacy in the various fields of art, the gallery displays works in new media, video art, sculpture, painting, installation and photography.

 Since its inception, the Gallery has set out to promote an international and local exhibition schedule in collaboration with curators and artists from around the world, endeavors that have placed it at the vanguard as a leader in the various fields of contemporary art in Israel.
 Chelouche Gallery is the home for both young and established Israeli artists alongside international artists such as Peter Greenaway, Carmela Garcia, Melanie Manchot and William Kentridge.